 In November 1997, the Rinker School of Business MBA Association originated the Dr. Joe J. Eassa, Jr. MBA Endowed Scholarship.
 At that particular time, the Association established a goal in the principal sum of $10,000 (the minimum principal sum which qualifies for a PBA-endowed scholarship).

-Currently, our principal sum is nearly $400,000.
+Currently, our principal sum is in excess of $400,000.
 This phenomenal growth is in large part explicitly due to outstanding and generous benefactors like yourself who regularly gift this fund.
 Our MBA scholarship is the largest in the namesake of a faculty member at any college or university within the State of Florida.